Nitrokey/nitrokey-documentation/source/components/software/nk-app2/index.rst

 Nitrokey App 2
 ==============

-The Nitrokey App 2 is a graphical application designed to manage Nitrokey 3 devices.
-It provides a user-friendly interface for configuring FIDO2 authentication, passwords, firmware updates, and PIN management.
+The Nitrokey App 2 is a graphical application designed to manage Nitrokey 3 and Nitrokey Passkey devices.
+It provides a user-friendly interface for passkey management, passwords, firmware updates, and the FIDO2 and Passwords PINs.
-Available languages: English, German, French, Italian, Polish, and Arabic.
-Language change requires application restart.
+The application interface is available in English.

 .. note::

-   This application is compatible only with Nitrokey 3 devices.
+   This application is compatible with Nitrokey 3 and Nitrokey Passkey devices.
 For Nitrokey Pro and Nitrokey Storage devices, please use `Nitrokey App 1 <../nk-app1/>`__.

+   The Nitrokey Passkey does not support the password manager, so the "Passwords" tab is not shown for these devices.

 Installation
 ------------